 OKRA has been asked to present a vision for the future wherein coastal safety is accompanied by a quality impulse for a seaside resort in the Netherlands.
 The Dutch coast is continually changing, especially in the dynamic delta of South-West Netherlands.
 The process of sea-level rise and the higher demands placed on safety requires reinforcement of the coast.
 Research has been done on how coastal zone development relates to the next generation of coastal defences.

-In order to give space to the development of the resort and connect it spatially with the sea OKRA proposes to take the public space as a framework.
-By means of zoning, rules have been defined for coastal development per coastal section.
-In the core zone areas have been defined where conditions in the coastal zone are possible under certain conditions and where not.
+To give space to the development of the seaside resort and connect it with the sea, OKRA proposed to take the public space as a framework.
+By means of zoning, rules were defined for coastal development per coastal section.
+In the core zone areas have been identified where conditions in the coastal zone are possible under certain conditions and where not.
 The ends some long routes will act as the anchor points, where buildings and activities on the coastal front present themselves.
 Specific solutions are offered for the anchor points.